bioinformatics-core-shared-training/Fixed-and-Mixed-effects-models/index.md

 ### 1. Effects and regression statistical models

 * define and classify...

-  a) effects
+  a. effects

-  b) statistical regression models
+  b. statistical regression models

-  c) linear regression models.
+  c. linear regression models.

 ### 2. Linear models with only fixed effects

 * develop, check and fit the following regression models in R:

   a) One-way analysis of variance (ANOVA)

   b) Two-way ANOVA without interaction

   c) Two-way ANOVA with interaction

   d) Linear regression models

   e) Multivariable regression models with fixed effects.

 * develop and identify 'reference' statistical models in R.